 Alternatives to these monolithic discourses and institutions lie in the myriad methods and practices reviewed in the literatures summarised here.
 In short, these allow more rigorous and accountable plural and conditional understandings of which directions for research and innovation align best with which values and interests, and why.
 Instead of hierarchically-structured multidisciplinarity, or mission-directed transdisciplinarity, there is a need for explicitly power-challenging 'hyperdisciplinarity'.
 In the end, what these offer are ways to resist the self-application of Bacon's doctrine of torture - not just on nature but on science itself.
-Since nature is so successful through fostering communalism, plurality and scepticism - why should science be forced to speak in a single voice?
+Since nature is so complex, diverse and indeterminate - and scientific understanding is so successful through fostering communalism, plurality and scepticism - why should science be forced to speak in a single voice?
 Engaging equally with the subjects and objects of knowledge, there seems to be the same disposition to control.